tdmore-dev/tdmore/bookdown/06-Validation.Rmd

   chunk_output_type: console
 ---
 # Validation  {#validation}
 This section details the development process for TDMore.
-It also shows the validation (in a Computer Systems Validation GxP-sense) that was performed.
-Finally, it hints at the requirements should you incorporate the TDMore engine in your dose adaptation software.
+It also shows the validation (in a Computer Systems Validation GxP-sense, explicitly not in a clinical sense) that was performed.
+Finally, it hints at the requirements should you decide to develop this tool for in silico simulation and teaching into a in your dose adaptation software incorporating the TDMore engine on your own account (we explicitly discourage the use of the software provided for clinical purposes and deny any responsibility for it).

 ## Development process
 TDMore is developed as an R package.
 The development team tries their best to adhere to international standards such as `IEC 62304:2006`.
 This ensures that the software is developed to the highest quality standards.